maxatome/go-testdeep-site/docs_src/content/operators/N.md

 [`N`]({{< ref "N" >}}) operator compares a numeric data against *num* ± *tolerance*.
-If *tolerance* is missing, it defaults to 0. *num* and *tolerance* must be the same kind as the compared value.
+If *tolerance* is missing, it defaults to 0. *num* and *tolerance* must be the same type as the compared value, except if BeLax config flag is true.

 ```go
 td.Cmp(t, 12.2, td.N(12., 0.3)) // succeeds